-Since we moved to a blog format nearly 3 years ago I have been re-writing and re-shooting all our old recipes.
+Since we moved to a blog format nearly three years ago I have been re-writing and re-shooting all our old recipes.
 They reflect my cooking style better (plus better pictures).
-They won’t be to everybody’s liking, but there was never a chance I would please everybody.
+They won’t be to everybody’s liking, but there never was a chance that I would please everybody.

 Nowadays you see I list “tomato sauce” instead of “tomato paste” in my recipes.
 I list “chicken broth” or “vegetable broth” instead of bouillon cubes.
-You can buy pretty decent tomato sauces — which contain no artificial coloring, as opposed to a lot of tomato pastes — in the supermarket.
+You can buy pretty decent tomato sauces in the supermarket — which contain no artificial coloring, as opposed to a lot of tomato pastes.
 You can also buy low-sodium and low-fat broths.
 But, why not make it at home?
 It’s cheaper, it’s healthier, you know what’s in your food.
 Better yet, it’s easy, very easy.

 Trust me, as recipes go, this cannot get any easier.
-It’s just “set it and forget it”, in the inmortal words of Ron Popeil.
+It’s just “set it and forget it”, in the immortal words of Ron Popeil.

 - 2 tablespoons of olive oil

 - 1 head of garlic , peeled and crushed

 - 10 lb [4.5 kg] of very ripe tomatoes , rinsed and cubed